Aka: E, Disco Biscuits, Doves, XTC, Mitsubishis, pills, tabs

 - Keep them away from loud noises and bright lights.

 - If they begin to breathe very quickly, calm them down and encourage them to take long slow breaths.

 - Move to a cooler, quiet area (outside is often best).

 - Remove excess clothing and try to cool them down.

-- Encourage them to sip non-alcoholic fluids such as soft drinks.
+- Encourage them to sip non-alcoholic fluids such as soft drinks or water.